Kefalonia: Unforgettable beaches and mysteries of the past to explore

 Place Vallianou: At the heart of the action

 Vallianou Square, the beating heart of Argostoli, is an ideal place to soak up the local atmosphere.
-Surrounded by cafés, restaurants and boutiques, it’s an inviting place to relax and discover new tastes.
-It’s the perfect place to enjoy a cup of Greek coffee accompanied by local sweets, or savor a typical meal, with specialties like moussaka or Greek salad.
-The square’s lively setting makes it an essential meeting place for locals and visitors alike.
+Surrounded by cafés, restaurants and boutiques, it’s the perfect place to relax and discover the local culinary delights.
+It’s the perfect place to enjoy a cup of Greek coffee accompanied by local sweets, or to savor a typical meal, with specialties such as moussaka or Greek salad.
+Last but not least, the square’s lively setting makes it an unmissable meeting place for locals and visitors alike.

 The Archaeological Museum: A journey through history

-The Argostoli Archaeological Museum is another must-see for those wishing to delve into the history of Kefalonia.
-With artifacts dating from Antiquity to the Byzantine era, the museum traces the evolution of the island, displaying objects of daily life, sculptures and ceramics.
-This cultural venue provides a better understanding of Kefalonia’s deep roots and an appreciation of its rich historical heritage.
+The Argostoli Archaeological Museum is also a must for those wishing to delve into the history of Kefalonia.
+With artifacts dating from Antiquity to the Byzantine era, the museum accurately traces the island’s evolution.
+On display are everyday objects, sculptures and ceramics.
+Thanks to this richness, this cultural site not only provides a better understanding of Kefalonia’s deep roots, but also enables visitors to fully appreciate the diversity of its historical heritage.

 Drapano Bridge: A symbol of Kefalonia's heritage